Have a read of the Introduction in my new book

 Which Way is Your Claymore Facing?

-I’ve sat down endless times to write this book, and time after time I’ve given up because it was simply easier for me to just keep working with veterans than to write.
+I’ve sat down endless times to write this book, “Which Way is Your Claymore Facing?” and time after time I’ve given up because it was simply easier for me to just keep working with veterans than to write.

 Around 2012 I began to make contact with a number of Rhodesian military groups on Facebook, since I am myself a veteran of the Rhodesian military.
 It soon became apparent that these veterans and their families had a real need for support.
 Through Skype, email, and from contributing articles and checklists to the various groups, I was able to support a number of soldiers and their partners around the world.
 Time restrictions soon made it clear, however, that it was not going to be possible to support more than a very limited number of people.
 From this was born the vision of writing this book so that as wide a range of veterans and their families (not just from the Rhodesian Bush War) could benefit from the insights, understandings, and strategies that I have used over the years.
 For those of you who are unfamiliar with the Rhodesian Bush war, the war began around 1964 and ended in 1979, after which the country transitioned to a new black-majority government under Zimbabwe-Rhodesia.
 In 1980 the country was renamed Zimbabwe under Prime Minister Robert Mugabe.